25 Best Things to Eat in Tokyo

 Pastries

 Tokyo has a surprising amount of delicious pastries to try.
 One of our favorite things for a quick breakfast is to grab a pastry.
-We enjoyed visiting Boul’ange, a authentic French Bakery, and City Bakery, which we also enjoyed in New York, which both had decadent treats like this chocolate banana danish.
-You can also find pastries with a Japanese flair such as a sweet azuki (red bean) muffin that I tried at City Bakery.
+We enjoyed visiting Boul’ange, an authentic French Bakery, and City Bakery; both had decadent treats like this chocolate banana danish.
+You can also find pastries with a Japanese flair, such as a sweet azuki (red bean) muffin that I tried at City Bakery.

 Chocolate Banana Danish